Meta-analysis of mid-p-values: some new results based on the convex order: Main results

-For fast reference, three directly implementable bounds are now given.
-Each provides a method for combining mid-p-values conservatively.
-Derivation details and improved (but more complicated) bounds are given in Section~\ref{sec:combining}.
-In what follows, $Q_1, \ldots, Q_n$ denote independent (but not necessarily identically distributed) mid-p-values, with an implied joint probability measure $\tilde P_0$ under the null hypothesis.
-The mid-p-values do not need to be purely discrete.
+In particular, we now present three concrete, new results, made possible by the literature on the convex order.
+Each provides a method for combining mid-p-values conservatively, the first two in finite samples and the last asymptotically.
+Details and improved (but more complicated) bounds are given in Section~\ref{sec:combining}.
+In what follows, $Q_1, \ldots, Q_n$ denote independent (but not necessarily identically distributed) mid-p-values, with an implied joint probability measure $\tilde \Prob_0$ under the null hypothesis.

 Let $\bar Q_n = n^{-1} \sum_{i=1}^n Q_i$ denote the average mid-p-value.
 For $t \geq 0$,

 Note that, first, no knowledge of the individual mid-p-value distributions is required.
 Second, Hoeffding's inequality \citep{hoeffding1963probability}, which would be available more generally, gives the larger bound $\exp(-2nt^2)$ (the cubic root).